torque-foxes/crypto-payment-poc/docs/cwp.md

       Title: 'Light yellow'
       CSSClass: 'light-yellow'
       Color: '#F8FDBF'
-  // There's a few options in the CMS that will only work with colours which contrast against white text.
-  // Set the light colors to exclude them from theme options
-  // (e.g. footer background, accent color, and text link)
-  light_colors:
-    - 'teal'
-    - 'light-blue'
-    - 'light-yellow'
 ```

 and `_variables.scss` to match the color in css.
 If the new colors are light, add them to `$custom-light-colors`